-Intelligent Transportation Systems (ITS) and Operations Strategies
+Intelligent Transportation Systems (ITS) and Operations

-□ Is the project an integral part of an incident management system, or will it contribute to a reduction in incident clearance time?
-Yes | No
+Is the project an integral part of an incident management system, or will it contribute to a reduction in incident clearance time?
+Yes | No If yes, please explain.
+Click here to enter text.

-□ Will the system utilize dynamic management of the facility to enhance travel time reliability (e.g., ramp metering, variable speed limits, variable pricing, etc.)?
-Yes | No
+Will the system utilize dynamic management of the facility to enhance travel time reliability (e.g., ramp metering, variable speed limits, variable pricing, etc.?)